VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

 - Visitors
 ---

 Christopher C. Odom is a Ph.D. student in the Texts & Technology (T&T), Digital Media Doctoral Program at the University of Central Florida (UCF).
-His research and teaching interests include: Audiovisual Rhetoric, Digital Media, Digital Storytelling, Social Justice, Social Media, and Visual Culture.
+His research and teaching interests include social media, digital media, digital humanities, and visual narrative, rhetoric, and semiotics.
 Christopher serves as a Course Director in the Creative Writing Master of Fine Arts Program at Full Sail University.
 He teaches graduate students screenwriting, video production, website production, and social media personal branding.
 A published author and graduate of the University of California, Los Angeles (UCLA) Master of Fine Arts (MFA) Program in Film, Television and Digital Media, Christopher C. Odom is a domestic and international award-winning filmmaker and voice over talent whose work has appeared in major cities worldwide including Cannes, Berlin, Tel Aviv, New York and Los Angeles.